Cherkasy Oblast: Administrative divisions

 The region has 16 populated places designated as cities (towns).
-The only one with the population over 100 thousands is Cherkasy.
+The only one with the population over 100 thousand is Cherkasy.
 Uman and Smila are in the range between 80 and 90 thousands, and all others are below 30 thousands.

 Economy

 The economy of the Cherkasy Oblast is largely dominated by agriculture.
 While the winter wheat and sugar beets are the main products grown in the oblast, barley, corn, tobacco and hemp are also grown.
 Cattle breeding is also important.

 The industry is mainly concentrated in Cherkasy, the oblast's capital and the largest city.
 A chemical industry was developed in the city in late 1960s in addition to machine building, furniture making and agricultural processing.

 Nomenclature

 Most of Ukraine's oblasts are named after their capital cities, officially referred to as "oblast centers" (обласний центр).
 The name of each oblast is a relative adjective, formed by adding a feminine suffix to the name of respective center city: Cherkasy is the center of the Cherkaska oblast (Cherkasy Oblast).
 Most oblasts are also sometimes referred to in a feminine noun form, following the convention of traditional regional place names, ending with the suffix "-shchyna", as is the case with the Cherkasy Oblast, Cherkashchyna.